 Volunteers are essential to the work of the Hebridean Whale and Dolphin Trust.
 Volunteers make our research work possible, contribute to key education projects and help run our shop in Tobermory.
 At HWDT we value the skills and time given by volunteers and understand that their enthusiasm and dedication contributes greatly to what we achieve.

-HWDT also recieves many requests from students enquiring about the use of HWDT data in their thesis/dissertations.
+HWDT also receives many requests from students enquiring about the use of HWDT data in their thesis/dissertations.
 Please read these guidelines before enquiring about undertaking a project using HWDT resources.